 Which Foods Are Kosher for Passover?

 There are many foods that you can't eat if you’re observing Passover.
-This list will help you with some foods that are kosher for Passover and good to have on your menu.
+The following list compiles the foods that are kosher for Passover and good to have on your menu.

 - All fruits